quantcast/qfs-ruby/README.md

     $ gem install qfs

+## Usage

+The entrypoint to QFS with these bindings is the `Qfs::Client` object.
+You can view the entire API in the documentation (TODO update this when open sourced) and see examples in "test/qfs_test.rb".

 ## Testing

 You can run the tests on an existing instance of QFS.
 By default, an local instance running on port 10000 is assumed, but you can specify a different location using environment variables.